-The personal injury attorneys at O’Connor, Acciani & Levy are proud to offer the 2020 Accountability & Morality Scholarship!
+The personal injury attorneys at O’Connor, Acciani & Levy are proud to offer the 2021 Accountability & Morality Scholarship!
 Everyone, even corporations, is accountable for their actions.
-Every action has an affect on the people and places involved.
+Every action has an effect on the people and places involved.
 Whether it is something as small as an individual making a ‘just’ decision or as large as environmental impact, every action has its positive and negative effects.

 Once all of the submissions have been received, the entries will be reviewed and the top five applicants will be selected to each receive a $1,000 award for their essays that describe a time when a corporation’s actions failed resulting in someone or a group of people being injured, and how the victims overcame their situation and held a specific party accountable.